Comparing "hui," "neng," "keyi"

-This is one of the trickiest comparisons, as 会 (huì), 能 (néng), and 可以 (kěyǐ) are often translated as "can."
+The three modal verbs 会 (huì), 能 (néng), and 可以 (kěyǐ) are all often translated as "can" in English.
 Sometimes they are explained as: 会 means "know how to," 能 means "to be able to," and 可以 means "to have permission to."
-Actually, they overlap somewhat.
+In reality, their usage does overlap somewhat.

 - 1 Basic Meanings